salesforce/refocus-bot-timeline/README.md

 Follows [semantic versioning](https://docs.npmjs.com/getting-started/semantic-versioning#semver-for-publishers)
 * 1.0.0 Basic timeline functionality works.
 * 1.0.1 Urls in the middle of message appear as links.
+* 1.0.2 Message remains in text box until it is sent successfully.